Ben Tansey

-Tansey is best remembered in Meath for being an intercounty Dual player.
-In particular for goals he scored in Croke Park in the Leinster Senior Football Championship against Dublin in 1983 and 1984.
-The goal he scored in the Leinster Final in 1984 would be the only one conceded by John O'Leary in the championship that year.
+Tansey is best remembered in Meath for being an inter-county dual player.
+In particular for goals he scored at Croke Park in the Leinster Senior Football Championship (SFC) against Dublin in 1983 and 1984.
+The goal he scored in the 1984 Leinster SFC final in 1984 would be the only one conceded by John O'Leary in the championship that year.
 Tansey was Meath senior footballer of the year in 1982 and won an O'Byrne Cup medal in 1983.
 Tansey was on Meath hurling and football teams that were managed by Seán Boylan.

 Tansey was highly regarded in Navan as a hurling coach and coached teams at all grades.
-He was player/coach for the 2 senior hurling championships he won and was immensely proud to have been involved in several O'Mahony's juvenile team that travelled to Feile na nGael competitions.
+He was player–coach for the two senior hurling championships he won and was involved in several O'Mahony's juvenile team that travelled to Feile na nGael competitions.

 Tansey was interested in many other sports, such as handball, squash, fishing and pitch and putt.
 He played competitive basketball for Navan O'Mahony's, competitive soccer with Navan Gardaí in the early days of the Meath and District League and also lined out at full back for Navan R.F.C. on several occasions.
 After his G.A.A. days he became a member of the Royal Tara Golf Club and represented the club in competitions.
-He played off a handicap of 5 and once held the course record.
+He played off a handicap of five and once held the course record.

 As well as having the distinction of being a dual player with two different counties Ben also had two uncles with unique records.
 John Glynn played Connacht senior football championship with 3 different counties, his native Galway, Sligo and Leitrim.
 His brother Tim Glynn played Munster senior hurling championship with 2 different counties, his native Galway and Limerick, he also played Junior hurling with Kerry & Junior football with Limerick.
 Other brothers, Martin, Tom & Frank Glynn also played hurling with Galway.
 Tansey also had 2 aunts who played in an All-Ireland Camogie final for Galway against Antrim in 1946.
 His cousin Sheila Coen played with the Galway camogie team in the 90's.